mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 {{QUIC-DATAGRAM}}.

 Endpoint:
-: A QUIC server or client that participates in a RTP over QUIC session.
+: A QUIC server or client that participates in an RTP over QUIC session.

 Frame:
 : A QUIC frame as defined in {{QUIC-TRANSPORT}}.